Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 As for balneotherapy, the combination of water, heat and pressure from jets helps relieve joint and muscle pain, while floating in tubs and pools makes you feel lighter and puts less stress on the various parts of your body.
 For more about balneotherapy, see here.

 Some of these establishments may have an in-house doctor, but they are designed for wellness, not medical care.
-If it’s a doctor’s eye that you want, then try a “cure libre” in one of France’s 109 thermal establishments.
+If it’s a doctor’s eye that you want, then try a “cure libre” in one of France’s 109 thermal establishments (site in French).

 Frankly, though, I just choose depending on whether I’d rather be by the sea or in the mountains at any given time.
 The end result tends to be the same (and I’ve tried both types ample times): you leave filled with energy, lighter, more relaxed and balanced, and better in your body.